 Have you ever had an experience with the paranormal?
-The Witnessing has.
+The Witnessing by The Unmarked Door has.

 Maybe it’s not a common question, and the answer’s usually “no,” but it is the first thing you’re asked before attending The Witnessing, the 2018 Fringe Festival offering from The Unmarked Door.
 The show centers, as many great horror stories do, on a healthy sense of skepticism for the supernatural.
 Our host, Dr. Daugherty, is an expert debunker of various hauntings, but something about tonight seems different.
 Is that a chill in the air?
 A whisper from the corner of the room?
 Writer Sterling Powers, director Lola Kelly, and The Unmarked Door have invited you to a lecture on logic in the face of the unexplainable that’s about to go terribly wrong.